drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Complex Between Factor Xa and DX-9065a
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-The crystal structure of DX-9065a bound to factor Xa has been resolved.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/complex-between-factor-xa-dx-9065a-b8a43d56'><i class='fa fa-play' aria-hidden='true'></i></button>The crystal structure of DX-9065a bound to factor Xa has been resolved.
 It is visualized here with some details.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer